 The service offers a couple of simple ways to send SMS messages.
 In addition, it is easily integrated with your existing systems using email or a simple API.
 We allow you to update or alert people with the added benefit that the message is received wherever the recipient is.

 eTXT offers various interfaces to meet the needs of different users:

 - Via an easy to use web site.

 - From email systems such as Microsoft Outlook® or from normal email enabled automated servers and processes.
 Simply add @etxtservice.co.nz to the mobile number you want to send to (in International Format), and use this as the email address to send a short message.
 For example:

 - firstname.lastname@example.org, or

 - Using a simple messaging API for basic integration into your systems.
-Mobile message recipients can then reply from their phone straight back to the original sender using patented mTag technology from Spark New Zealand Limited.
+Mobile message recipients can then reply from their phone straight back to the original sender using patented mTag technology from Spark.
 Advanced features are available using the power of the eTXT Address Books and customized security settings.

 The eTXT Menu appears to the left of the screen, with the currently active menu item clearly highlighted so you can see where you are at a glance.

 Let's take a look at those Menu Items and get familiar with them.